UWARG/autonomy-bootcamp-2023/DEVELOPMENT.md

-You can safely ignore `DO NOT MODIFY THIS FILE` if you are maintaining the bootcamp.
+You can safely ignore `BOOTCAMPERS DO NOT MODIFY THIS FILE` if you are maintaining the bootcamp.
 The message is for bootcampers.

 TODO: Confluence